15 min read

 The data arrived.

-It didn't feel like receiving information.
-It felt like the removal of something, as if there had always been a layer of static between him and the world, a fine-grained interference he had adapted to so completely he'd stopped perceiving it as interference.
+It wasn't information being added, but static being stripped away.
+Interference he'd lived with so long he'd forgotten it was there.
 With it gone, the signal came in clean.
 Not louder.
 Cleaner.
-The world simplified into pure, unmediated signal, and it was so much less exhausting than the alternative that the difference itself was almost overwhelming.
+The world simplified into pure, unmediated signal, and it was so much less exhausting than the alternative that the difference itself was overwhelming.

-He blinked once and let himself register what that meant: that he had been working harder than he knew, every day, just to perceive clearly.
-He filed this away and focused.
+He blinked once and let himself register what that meant.
+He had been working harder than he needed to, every day, to perceive clearly.

 REACTION TIME: 19% FASTER THAN COHORT MEAN